todornikolov/go-hangman/readme.md

 #### How to run

-`docoker-compose build`
+Pull the repository and inside the project directory run:

+`docker build --tag go-hangman:0.1 -f ./docker/app/Dockerfile --rm .`

+Run the container with the following:

-`docker run -i -t go-hangman scripts/run-app.sh`
+`docker run -i -t go-hangman:0.1 scripts/run-app.sh`